 T-Studio as the pedagogical program of TUIC brings up the opportunity for a limited number of academic graduates to learn the design-by-research/research-by-design process to tackle real-world urban challenges.
 T-Studio offers two types of studios.
 The first type gets organized and managed directly by senior researchers and advisors of TUIC; namely the Opportunistic Urbanism seasonal studios (2018 to present), SmartSeat Studio in collaboration with Soft Haptics & Robotics Lab at University College London (2018), and Remorph series (2017).
 The second type of the studios are the ones which are lead by senior researchers and advisors of TUIC, yet managed by guest researchers.
 As an example, TUIC hosted the 2016 Global Summer School in collaboration with the Institute for Advanced Architecture of Catalonia (IAAC), as well as FLIP workshop on Tactical Urbanism (2018).

-T-Residency offers volunteer human science researchers, artists, technologists, and practitioners in related fields the opportunity to carry out their independent activities at the co-working space facility of TUIC.
+T-Residency offers volunteer makers, sculptors, and fabricators who work with digital and analog machines, to carry out their independent activities at the co-working space of TUIC.
 The residents can also develop their projects in collaboration with TUIC.